Hello my name is...

 Our Chief Medical Officer Dr Yvette Oade spoke to Made in Leeds and ITV Calendar about Kate's lasting legacy here at the Trust.

-At our next staff awards event, we will be introducing The Kate Granger Award in Kate’s memory to recognise those that go the extra mile in providing compassionate care for our patients.
+At our staff awards, we have The Kate Granger Award for Improving the Patient Experience in Kate’s memory to recognise those that go the extra mile in providing compassionate care for our patients.

 You may also spot our staff proudly wearing 'Hello My Name Is...' badges to show that they have made their pledge to support the campaign.